 The country of origin is not necessarily the country from which the goods have been shipped and supplied.
 Two basic concepts are used to determine the origin of goods, namely the concept of “wholly obtained” products and the concept of products having undergone a "last substantial transformation".

 If only one country is involved in the production, the "wholly obtained" concept will be applied.
 In practice, these goods wholly obtained in a single country shall be regarded as having their origin in that country.
 This will be restricted to mostly products obtained in their natural state and products derived from wholly obtained products.

 If two or more countries are involved in the production of goods it is necessary to determine which of those countries confers origin on the finished goods.
 For this purpose the concept of "last, substantial transformation" is applied.

 When submitting its tender, the tenderer must state expressly that all the goods meet the requirements concerning origin and must state the country(ies) of origin.
 When tendering for systems comprising more than one item, the origin of each item in the system must be specified.
 The supplier may be requested to provide documents supporting the stated origin.
 In this case, the supplier must provide a certificate of origin or additional information considering that the issuing authority may refuse to issue at tendering stage a certificate of origin without presentation of commercial invoices.

-The official certificates of origin must, in any case, be submitted before provisional acceptance.
-Failing this, the Contracting Authority will not make any further payment to the Contractor.
+The official certificates of origin must, in any case, be submitted at the latest when the certificate of provisional acceptance is requested.
+Failing this, the contracting authority will not make any further payment to the contractor.

 Certificates of origin must be issued by the competent authorities of the goods' or supplier's country of origin (usually the Chamber of Commerce) and comply with the international agreements to which that country is a signatory.